Some links in this post may be affiliate links

 Shield Aralia Plant is dying due to overwatering causing the soil to become soggy.
 Make sure that the soil is free-draining and the pot has a drainage hole to prevent the soil from getting soggy.

-Allow the soil to dry out slightly between waterings during the growing season to keep the soil moderately moist.
-Cut down on watering in the cold season and maintain the soil slightly moist but do not allow the soil to dry out completely.
+Allow the soil to dry out a little between waterings during the growing season to keep the soil moderately moist.
+Cut down on watering in the cold season to maintain the soil slightly moist.
+Do not allow the soil to dry out completely.
 Learn more on how to water houseplants correctly.

 Pests in Shield Aralia are spider mites especially where air humidity is low or there is inadequate watering.
 Isolate the affected plant to prevent spread to other plants and treat with an insecticidal solution.